vtexdocs/help-center-content/docs/known-issues/en/change-v1-item-disappears-from-ui-after-being-invoiced-scenario-with-promotion.md

 Since Change V1 does not use the itemIndex, validation is done by the id, which generates this behavior.

-We emphasize that this is only a behavior in the UI; via API, the order remains intact!.
+In this case, we will also not have the information about the item invoiced in the API.

 ##